BC-CSCI1103/Week01/README.md

 ##### Pervasively Available Definitions

 OCaml's Standard Library has a set of definitions that are used so pervasively that they are made available automatically.
-The symbols **min_int**, **max_int**, **infinity**, the type conversion functions, all of the built-in operators and many more symbols are defined in the Pervasives module.
+The symbols **min_int**, **max_int**, **infinity**, the type conversion functions, all of the built-in operators and many more symbols are defined in the Standard Library.

 ```ocaml
 # abs(-3);;